Gmina Lubicz

 Gmina Lubicz is a rural gmina (administrative district) in Toruń County, Kuyavian-Pomeranian Voivodeship, in north-central Poland.
 Its seat is the village of Lubicz, which lies approximately 11 km east of Toruń.

-The gmina covers an area of 106.03 km2, and as of 2006 its total population is 16,930.
+The gmina covers an area of 106.03 km2, and as of 2012 its population is 18,788.

 Villages

 Gmina Lubicz contains the villages and settlements of Brzezinko, Brzeźno, Grabowiec, Grębocin, Gronowo, Jedwabno, Józefowo, Kopanino, Krobia, Lubicz, Lubicz Dolny, Lubicz Górny, Mierzynek, Młyniec Drugi, Młyniec Pierwszy, Nowa Wieś, Rogówko, Rogowo and Złotoria.

 Neighbouring gminas

 Gmina Lubicz is bordered by the city of Toruń and by the gminas of Ciechocin, Kowalewo Pomorskie, Łysomice, Obrowo and Wielka Nieszawka.